cgarciae/quantile-regression/README.md

 # Quantile Regression

+When trying to predict and output it is some times useful to also get a confidence score or similarly a range of values around this expected value in which the true value might be found.
+Practical examples of this include estimating upper and lower bound when predicting a time of arrival (ETA) or a stock price since you not only care about an expected value but also about the best case and worst case scenarios when trying to minimize risk.

-Most common Machine Learning techniques are focused on generating predictions about an outcome but usually give no information about the confidence of such outcome, this seems to be specially true in Deep Learning where you rarely have the statistical properties of a model.
-There are however ways around this, once such way which we will be exploring here is called **Quantile Regression**, this technique will allow us to learn some very important statistical properties of our data: the quantiles.
+While most Machine Learning techniques don't provide a natural way of doing this, in this article we will be exploring **Quantile Regression** as a means of doing so, this technique will allow us to learn some very important statistical properties of our data: the quantiles.

 To begin our journey into quantile regression we will first get hold on some data: